Listen, Teach, Send: A National Pastoral Framework for Ministries with Youth and Young Adults

 The Listen, Teach, Send | Escucha, Enseña, Envía framework complements the previous USCCB statements on the Church's ministries with youth (Renewing the Vision, 1997), collegians (Empowered by the Spirit, 1985), and young adults (Sons and Daughters of the Light, 1996).
 There were great insights and wisdom in those documents, and they should continue to be used by Catholic pastoral leaders and others engaged in these ministries.
 Listen, Teach, Send, on the other hand, is a response to Pope Francis' exhortation on young people (Christus Vivit, 2019) and to the realities impacting youth and young adults in the U.S. in the first quarter of the twenty-first century.
 The USCCB has prepared some short guides on how several of these previous statements connect to Listen, Teach, Send | Escucha, Enseña, Envía, and can be found here.

-Will there be a print version?
+Is there a print version?
 Is there a Spanish version?

 Who is this Framework aimed at?